WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 11: Images reconstructed with k = 6</em>
 </p>

+Using the top k = 6 eigenfaces, we projected each image into the PCA subspace and reconstructed it (see figure 11).

 #### <a id="PCA-section-2b"></a>b.
 Compare the reconstructed images with the original images to observe the effects of dimensionality reduction.
 <p align="center">
   <img src="results/pca/originalvsk6.png" width="800"/><br>
   <em>Figure 12: Original images vs reconstructed images with k = 6</em>
 </p>

+Figure 12 compares the original images and the reconstructions with k = 6.
+Most images are reconstructed normally.
+However, the fourth image from the left appears blurrier.

 <div style="page-break-after: always;"></div>